“A rollicking, adventure-filled story . . . packed [with] the human capacity for love.” –USA Today

 “A book that’s easy to read and hard to forget.” –Newsweek

-Amy Tan is the author of The Joy Luck Club, The Kitchen God’s Wife, The Hundred Secret Senses, and two children’s books, The Moon Lady and The Chinese Siamese Cat, which has been adapted as Sagwa, a PBS series for… More about Amy Tan
+Amy Tan is the author of The Joy Luck Club, The Kitchen God’s Wife, The Hundred Secret Senses, and two children’s books, The Moon Lady and The Chinese Siamese Cat, which has been adapted as Sagwa, a PBS series for children.
+Tan was also the coproducer and co-screenwriter of… More about Amy Tan

 A Conversation with Amy Tan